forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: We continue to [improve the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands.
 This week's release includes updated [plugin-org](https://github.com/salesforcecli/plugin-org).
-The existing `sfdx` commands and their flags still work the same as before, although we've deprecated some commands and flags.
+The existing `sfdx` commands and their flags still work the same as before, although we've deprecated some commands and flags and added new ones.
 Here's a summary.

     These are the new command names.
 For each command, you can still use colons instead of spaces, such as `org:open`.